JinraeKim/FlightSims.jl/README.md

 ## Features
 ### Compatibility
-- It is highly based on [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl).
+- It is highly based on [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) but mainly focusing on ODE (ordinary differential equations).
-Supporting full compatibility with [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) is not on the road map for now.
 - The construction of nested environments are based on [ComponentArrays.jl](https://github.com/jonniedie/ComponentArrays.jl).
+- The structure of the resulting data from simulation result is based on [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl).

 If you want more functionality, please feel free to report an issue!

 ### Nested Environments and Zoo
-- Environments usually stand for **dynamical systems** but also contain **other utilities**, for example, controllers.
+- Environments usually stand for **dynamical systems** but also include **other utilities**, for example, controllers.
 - One can generate user-defined nested environments using provided APIs.
 Also, some predefined environments are provided for reusability (i.e., environment zoo).
 Take a look at `src/environments`.